DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-config.rst

 Wifi Configuration
 *******************

-**work in progress**

-This page describes the software configuration options for using WiFi to connect your Command Station CS wirelessly to JMRI or a WiFi throttle like Engine Driver.
+This page describes the software configuration options for using WiFi to connect your Command Station CS wirelessly to JMRI or a wireless throttle like Engine Driver.
 For information on how to connect your hardware, go to `WiFi Setup <../get-started/wifi-setup.html>`_

+As mentioned in the above link, you will need the following to proceed:

+* A DCC++ EX Command station with Motor Controller
+* A WiFi board (for Blutooth configuration, click here ***TODO: link to bluetooth***

 For a video click `Setting up WiFi <https://www.youtube.com/watch?v=N6TWR7fIl0A&t=5s>`_